 Emerging Market Economics would like to thank all the representatives of the public and private sectors who took the time to attend the presentations, respond to our questionnaire and speak with our consulting team.
 This input was invaluable to the preparation of the Strategic Marketing Plan.

-We are grateful to the Ministry of Economic Affairs and Development for their active involvement throughout the process.
+We are grateful to the Ministry of Commerce, Tourism, Investment and Consumer Affairs for their active involvement throughout the process and to Nadia Wells for all of her efforts.